 This is species dependent, as it is determined by what kind of sugars the plant synthesises.
 This means that the way boron functions is crop specific, what works on one crop will not necessarily work on another.

-To improve yield on potatoes using Boron we need to understand:
+To increase yield on potatoes using Boron we need to understand:

 Boron status alters hormone synthesis – changing where the plant grows